PHYSICS AND STATISTICS

 The lesson will have an interactive approach with the use of audiovisual aids.
 Classroom discussion with the students will be encouraged as well as group and individual exercises.

 Assessment methods and criteria

-The achievement of the objectives of the modules of Physics and Statistics will be assessed through two written examinations, mainly consisting in open questions on the topics of the course.
+The achievement of the objectives of the modules of Physics and Statistics will be assessed through two one-hour written examinations, mainly consisting in open questions on the topics of the course.
 This will allow to ascertain the knowledge and the understanding of both the theoretical bases and their consequences.
 The written examination will possibly include the resolution of problems, to assess the achievement of the ability to apply the acquired knowledge to a simulated biological or medical situation.

 The achievement of the objectives of the module of Informatics will be assessed through a written examination, mainly consisting in multiple choice questions on the topics of the course.
 Some open questions will be also inserted to ascertain the knowledge and the understanding of both the theoretical bases and their consequences.
 The written examination will include the resolution of problems, to assess the achievement of the ability to apply the acquired knowledge to a simulated biological or medical situation.